 Walk Japan will try to fulfill requests for non-smoking rooms.
 However, Walk Japan cannot guarantee the availability of non-smoking rooms because some hotels, Japanese inns and temples do not have non-smoking rooms or such rooms are in very limited numbers.

 In addition to the above, the following applies to School Tours.
 We do not guarantee single accommodation for teachers or staff who may be required to share accommodation with another teacher or member of staff of the same sex.
-In a traditional room in a Japanese inn, up to eight students of the same sex may be required to share a tatami room (see paragraph (b) above).
+In a traditional room in a Japanese inn, eight or more students of the same sex may be required to share a large tatami room (see paragraph (b) above).

 3a.
 Included and excluded.
 Unless otherwise stated in the itinerary, the tour price includes accommodation and all bus and train travel in Japan during the tour.

 Unless otherwise stated in the itinerary, the price does not include travel to the first night accommodation or tour meeting point on the Tour Start Date and from the finish point on the final day of the tour as detailed in the tour itinerary.